-- 5.1.1 The routeing and alignment selection process for the Proposed Development has taken into consideration the potential for significant effects on ecological features and for such effects to be avoided or minimised where possible (see Chapter 2 within Volume 1 of this EIA Report).
-This has continued through the EIA process, with survey data informing the siting of infrastructure and access routes to further minimise effects on habitats and species where practicable, following the mitigation hierarchy as described in CIEEM guidance (CIEEM, 2018).
-This includes minimising impacts on sensitive habitats within the SAC / Ramsar and SSSI designated sites boundary. - 5.1.2 The following tasks were undertaken to establish potential environmental constraints when considering the routeing and alignment of the Proposed Development, to minimise effects on habitats within the SAC / Ramsar: - Mapping areas of historic damage to the peatlands surrounding the existing track, with the aim of locating infrastructure outside areas of qualifying habitat of the SAC; - Targeted National Vegetation Classification (NVC) habitat surveys, protected species surveys and peat depth and condition surveys to supplement existing data; - Site reconnaissance visits by the SSEN Transmission engineering and environmental team and their advisors, to review route and alignment options; and - Review of consultation comments received from stakeholders during the route and alignment optioneering selection stage.
+- 5.1.1 The routeing and alignment selection process for the Proposed Alignment has taken into consideration the potential for significant effects on ecological features and for such effects to be avoided or minimised where possible (see Volume 1: Chapter 2).
+This has continued through the EIA process, with survey data informing the siting of infrastructure and access routes to further minimise effects on habitats and species where practicable, following the mitigation hierarchy as described in CIEEM guidance (CIEEM, 2024).
+This includes minimising impacts on sensitive habitats within the SAC / Ramsar and SSSI designated sites boundary. - 5.1.2 The following tasks were undertaken to establish potential environmental constraints when considering the routeing and alignment of the Proposed Alignment, to minimise effects on habitats within the SAC / Ramsar: - Targeted National Vegetation Classification (NVC) habitat surveys, protected species surveys and peat depth and condition surveys to supplement existing data; - Site reconnaissance visits by the SSEN Transmission engineering and environmental team and their advisors, to review route and alignment options; and - Review of consultation comments received from stakeholders during the route and alignment optioneering selection stage.